SankThomas/challenges/README.md

 # Frontend web development challenges
-Challenges feature HTML5, CSS3 and JavaScript and most of them can be found on the FrontEnd Mentor wwebsite.
+Challenges feature HTML5, CSS3 and JavaScript and most of them can be found on the FrontEnd Mentor website.

+###
+Will add a website soon